SAP-archive/cloud-s4-sdk-pipeline/configuration.md

 The lint stage can enforce common coding guidelines within a team.

 It provides several options for the use of linting tools.
-It supports the SAPUI5 best practices linter which operates on SAPUI5 components, if present in the project.
+The user can define a custom linting script by providing a script called `ci-lint` in any `package.json` file of the project.

+If no custom linter is configured, and the project has SAPUI5 components, it makes use of the SAPUI5 best practices linter.
 A component is identified by a `Component.js` file in the directory.

+If no custom linter is configured, and the project has no SAPUI5 components, the pipeline uses a general purpose configuration to lint Javascript and/or Typescript files in the project.
 By default, the pipeline does not fail based on lint findings.
+The goal of this lint is to warn of potential errors without insisting on any programming style.
+If you're not satisfied by the default configuration, you can opt-out using that by providing your [own configuration file](https://eslint.org/docs/user-guide/configuring) in your project.
+More details can be found in the [pipeline documentation](https://sap.github.io/jenkins-library/pipelines/cloud-sdk/build-tools/#lint).

+Note, the configuration specified for the Lint stage in `.pipeline/config.yml` is only applied in case SAPUI5 components are checked by the pipeline and is ignored otherwise.

-The following example shows how to enable thresholds for linting, which are only applied in case of using the built-in SAPUI5 best practices linter:
+The following example shows how to enable thresholds for linting, in case the built-in SAPUI5 best practices linter is used:

 ```yaml
 lint: